-Despite LIRING/3's case officer's asking LIRING/3 not to recontact Ms. Duran, Mr. Phillips' statements, and CIA D hazy recollections, the Committee cannot definitely resolve whether Silvia Duran was a Mexican or American intelligence agent or source.
+Mr. Neiscuir's hazy recollections, the Committee cannot definitely resolve whether Silvia Duran was a Mexican or American intelligence agent or source.

-(2) Was Silvia Duran a Cuban intelligence agent?
+(2) was Silvia Duran a Cuban intelligence agent?

-In an effort to resolve this question, the HSCA reviewed the United States investigative agencies' files on Silvia Duran.(774) The Committee found no evidence in the files that would indicate that Ms. Duran was associated with Cuban intelligence.
+In an effort to resolve this question, the HSCA reviewed the United States investigative agencies' files on Silvia Duran.
+774/ The Committee found no evidence in the files that would indicate that Ms. Duran was associated with Cuban intelligence.

-In addition. the HSCA interviewed most of the Mexico City Station employees about the possibility that Duran worked for Cuban intelligence.
-Only Barney Hidalgo, a CIA officer who traveled to Mexico City in 1963, considered the possibility to be likely.(775) Mr. Hidalgo, professing not to remember all the details, stated that he thought that Duran was a Cuban intelligence agent.(776) Hidalgo said:
+In addition, the HSCA interviewed most of the Mexico City Station employees about the possibility that Duran worked for Cuban intelligence.
+Only Barney Hidalgo, a CIA officer who travelled to Mexico City in 1963, considered the possibility to be likely.
+775/ Mr. Hidalgo, professing not to remember all the details, stated that he thought that Duran was a Cuban intelligence agent.
+776/ Hidalgo said:

-At the time when this contact told me of Silvia Duran I tied the two together, yes, sir.
-I don't know, how at that time it was obvious to me as an intelligence agent that there was some connection there but it was of no interest whatsoever to me, I do remember that when I next saw this contact of mine I mentioned the fact to him and let him proceed to do what ever he wanted to.(777)
+At the time when this contact told megof Silvia Duran I tied the two together, yes, sir.
+I don't know, now at that time it was obvious to me as an intelligence agent that there was some connection there but it was of no interest whatsoever to me.
+I do remember that wien I next saw this contact of mine I mentioned the fact to him and let him proceed to do whatever he wanted to.
+777/

-Mr. Hidalgo further stated that he never resolved the issue.(778)
+Mr. Hidalgo further stated that he never resolved the issue. $\frac{778}{}$

-With no corroborating evidence for Mr. Hidalgo's memory, the Committee must conclude that Silvia Duran was probably never employed by Cuban Intelligence.
+With no corroboratin; evidence for Mr. Hidalgo's memory, the Committee must conclude that Silvia Duran was probably never employed by Cuban Intelligence.